 If you have a faulty tumble dryer, you’ll be able to arrange for an engineer to visit and repair the tumble dryer.

-Customers are being dealt with on a first-come, first-serve basis and there are reports of a 10-week wait for an engineer appointment.
+Customers are being dealt with on a first-come, first-serve basis, and can currently expect a resolution within one week of contacting Whirlpool.

 While waiting for a repair, Whirlpool advises that you can continue to use the tumble dryer but that it should not be left unattended when in use.
 You should also clean the fluff and lint filter between each use to prevent the build up of potentially fire-causing debris.